Two abused mares join our organization — Spring 2025

 As a result of our new goals and our expanding network of rescuers, we have decided to sell the ranch.
 This will provide funds to increase the availability and effectiveness of rescue activity in Montana.
 This is a little sad, because the ranch has been a symbol of the rescue needs in our state, and it has served the needs of many horses over the years.

-The Sanctuary no longer has a facility for horses and all of the Sanctuary horses now have forever homes, except Grace.
-We will continue to honor our adopt-back agreements with adopters and any horses we take back we will board or place with another rescue group until we can find them a new forever home.
+Even though we no longer have a ranch or facility for horses we continue to honor our adopt-back agreements with adopters.
+Any horses we take back will stay with a foster care home until we can place them in a new adoptive home.

 We’re also providing more support to Sanctuary adopters